fringe-finance/primary-smart-contracts/README.md

 ### 2.2 Setup config general

-The configuration information is stored in the `scripts/config/` folder.
+The configuration information is stored in the `scripts/config/` folder for ethereum networks and in the `deploy/config_*/` folder for zksync network.
 This folder contains subfolders that correspond to the networks used for testing and deploy.

 Each subfolder contains: